patrickmarabeas/jQuery-YouTube-API-Player/README.md

 Adds hash to URL for direct linking of videos

-Builds select dropdown of videos in array and sanatises
+Builds select dropdown of videos in array and sanatises (requires https://github.com/jaubourg/jquery-jsonp)

 controls to be added shortly